JosephLevinthal/CoronaMail/README.md

 * email.mime.image
 ```

-You will also need an internet browser driver for connection and automation, I'am using ChromeDriver:
+You will also need an internet browser driver for connection and automation, I am using ChromeDriver:

 <https://chromedriver.chromium.org/downloads>